Hazel-Lin/element/examples/docs/en-US/steps.md

 ### Center

-Title and desription can be centered.
+Title and description can be centered.

 :::demo
 ```html